Matatika/matatika-docs/_includes/request-md-components/comments/record-a-like-of-a-comment.md

 /api/comment/{comment-id}/like
 {:.path .path-PUT}

-Records a like of the comment `{comment-id}` from the authenticated profile and increments its like count `likeCount` by 1.
+Records a like of the comment `{comment-id}` from the authenticated user profile.

 ### Prerequisites